- Get Disability Benefits With Gilbert's Syndrome

-Depending on the severity of your symptoms, you may meet the impairment listing criteria for weight loss or have a high enough chronic liver disease (CLD) score to qualify based on Section 5.00 – Digestive.
-You will need to provide medical evidence to back up your diagnosis and to show you meet the criteria in the applicable impairment listing.
+Depending on the severity of your symptoms, you may meet the impairment listing criteria for weight loss or have a high enough chronic liver disease (CLD) score to qualify based on Section 5.00 – Digestive Disorders.
+You must provide medical evidence to prove your diagnosis and show that you meet the criteria in the applicable impairment listing.

-We recommend talking to your doctor about whether you may qualify before you apply.
-Your doctor and the medical records they create will play a key role in getting you the benefits you need, so it is essential to have them on your side and to ensure they understand how much you need disability benefits.
+It is important that you work with a doctor on your Social Security benefits case.
+We recommend talking to your doctor about whether your medical condition qualifies you before you apply.
+Your doctor and medical records will play a key role in whether you receive approval for your claim.
+It is essential to have their support and ensure they understand how much you need disability benefits.

 Chronic fatigue, cognitive symptoms, and chronic pain can all affect your ability to work and earn a living.
 You may qualify for benefits based on your inability to hold down a job even if you do not meet the criteria under one of the SSA’s impairment listings.
 To determine if you can work, you will need to undergo an evaluation of your residual functional capacity (RFC).

-There are three ways the Office of Disability Determination Services can evaluate your RFC.
+The Office of Disability Determination Services can evaluate your RFC in three ways.
 This includes:

-- The SSA asking you to attend a consultative exam with a third-party doctor.
+- The SSA asks you to attend a consultative exam with a third-party doctor.

 If your RFC evaluation shows you cannot work your last job, a previous job, or any other job you qualify for, the SSA may approve you for benefits.